SecurityHandbook/handbook/en/lnx/lnx.md

 - **<span class="os">openSUSE</span>** (Leap): https://www.opensuse.org/#Leap
 - **<span class="ub">Ubuntu</span>**: https://www.ubuntu.com/desktop

-Inside Linux OS chapter, you'll mostly find tips for the **Fedora** distribution.
+Inside Linux OS chapter, you'll mostly find tips for **Fedora** distribution.

 **<span class="fe">Fedora</span>** is the best choice for everyday user as it's quite secure by default.
 It uses GNOME, offers simple Flatpak apps installation, contains a robust SELinux implementation and has high standards for its packages – all must be compiled with important memory corruption mitigations.
 Apart from technical features, the distribution provides stable up-to-date software.
 The only caveat are occasional slow web browser updates due to the large amount of distro-specific changes (patches), which must be updated with every new release.